BrownKTGIX/UW_COE_ELEMENT/Intake_form.md

 * Did not show for an appointment
 * Submitted your RFI form

+In this case, since submission of the RFI is done within Element, we can use the 'submitted form' filter to point to your specific form that was created above.

+submittedform.jpg

+### Other ways to make a segment

 You can also make segments based on data that you have imported:
 * Started but not submitted applications
 * A list of leads